Supermagnum/polychase/README.md

 4. **Pin Mode:**
    - Enter pin mode to place tracking points on your 3D geometry
-   - Add pins by clicking on the geometry surface
+   - Add pins manually by clicking on the geometry surface
+   - Or use "Auto-detect Pins" to automatically detect features and place pins
+   - Optionally set distance constraints for pins with known camera-to-pin distances
    - Drag the pins to adjust the pose of the geometry/camera

 5. **Track Sequence:**